 The S&P 500 trailed the rest of the world in the previous bull market as accelerating growth in China boosted demand for commodities from Brazil to Russia.
 The index rose 99 percent during the five-year rally that ended in October 2007, lagging behind a 187 percent gain by the MSCI World ex-U.S. Index and a 416 percent surge in an MSCI gauge tracking 21 emerging markets.

 PetroChina Co.
-(857) surpassed Exxon (XOM) Mobil Corp. to become the world’s biggest company after shares of the Beijing-based oil producer almost tripled on the first day of Shanghai trading on Nov.
+(857) surpassed Exxon (XOM:US) Mobil Corp. to become the world’s biggest company after shares of the Beijing-based oil producer almost tripled on the first day of Shanghai trading on Nov.
 5, 2007.
 The same year, Industrial & Commercial Bank of China Ltd. overtook Citigroup Inc. as the world’s largest bank while Gazprom and Petrobras eclipsed Procter & Gamble Co.
-(PG) and Berkshire Hathaway Inc. (A)
+(PG:US) and Berkshire Hathaway Inc. (A:US)

 The number of Chinese companies has since fallen to three from six while those from Brazil, Russia, U.K. and France have disappeared from the top 20 amid the weakest Chinese growth since 2009 and an economic contraction in Europe.